Reset All

 How will the final-year Fees Free impact learners who used first-year Fees Free?

-Learners who accessed first-year Fees Free will not be eligible for final-year Fees Free, even if they did not use their whole entitlement.
+Learners who used first-year Fees Free funding will not be eligible for final-year Fees Free, even if they did not use the full amount they were entitled to.

 Fees Free